chetnashah/haskellwork/README.md

 ### Numerics

+When we query the types of numeric values, we see typeclass information instead of a concrete type, because the compiler doesn’t know which specific numeric type a value is until the type is either declared or the compiler is forced to infer a specific type based on the function.

 Data Types: `Int`, `Float`, `Double`, `Rational` are data types where as

+Four sorts of nubmer: `Integral`, `RealFloat`, `Ratio`, `Complex`.
+This is not finely demarcated though.
+It is for our understanding.  `Integral` and `RealFloat` are type classes.

 `Typeclasses`: `Real`, `Num`, `Integral`, `Fractional` are type classes